Manchester United, Tampa Bay Buccaneers owner Malcolm Glazer dies at 85

 Under Glazer's ownership, the team won five Premier League titles in England as well as the 2008 UEFA Champions League championship.

-Manchester United is widely considered one of the world's most valuable sports teams, though it recently ended the season in 7th place in the Premier League, the club's lowest placing in two decades.
+Manchester United is widely considered one of the world's most valuable sports teams, though it recently ended the season in 7th place in the Premier League, the club's lowest finish in two decades.

 Glazer, the fifth of seven children born to Jewish Lithuanian immigrants, turned to sports after a successful business career.

-As a young man, Glazer used the profits from a family watch-repair franchise he inherited to make investments in a range of real estate ventures, including mobile homes and nursing homes, many of them in Florida during the 1970s.
+As a young man, Glazer used the profits from a family watch-parts business he inherited at the age of 15 to make investments in a range of real estate ventures, including mobile homes and nursing homes, many of them in Florida during the 1970s.

-He founded a real estate firm, First Allied, a holding company for the family's business which range from dozens of malls and shopping centers in the United States.
+He first came to prominence in the 1980s when he built up stakes in two big brand names - kitchen surfaces company Formica and motorcycle maker Harley Davidson HOG.N - before cashing in.
+He later launched a series of failed bids, including a $7.6 billion attempt to buy the bankrupt freight rail company Conrail.

-During the 1980s, Glazer launched a series of failed bids, including a $7.6 billion attempt to buy the bankrupt freight rail company, Conrail.
-He also made an unsuccessful bid for the motorcycle company, Harley-Davidson Inc HOG.N.
+Glazer also founded First Allied, a holding company for the family's business, which includes dozens of malls and shopping centers in the United States.

 A decade later, the Glazer family gained a controlling stake in the oil company Zapata, which was founded by former President George H.W.
-Bush, and later sold it.
+Bush.

 Forbes estimates the net worth of Glazer and his family at $4 billion.